Includes unlimited streaming of Harp Guitar Christmas

 Bandcamp Friday!
 100% of the proceeds goes to artists.

-the decade by Guitar Player Magazine, and “Heartstrings” accompanied the astronauts on the space shuttle Discovery.
-"Sailing Dream" features guest singer Suzy Bogguss....more
+"Nightlight Daylight" was chosen as one of the top 10 CDs of the decade by Guitar Player Magazine, and “Heartstrings” accompanied the astronauts on the space shuttle Discovery.
+"Sailing Dream" features guest singer Suzy Bogguss. ... more